DavidMorano/makewhatis/README.txt

 filesystem) while the software distribution itself is held in a read-only filesystem.
-Several other (more legacy) software distributions also routinely used symbolic links for the 'man' subdirectoy located just under the head of the software distribution head.
-By not following those symbolic links, the associated manual pages were not made available to the |apropos(1)| utility.
+Several other (more legacy) software distributions also routinely used symbolic links for the 'man' subdirectoy located just under the head of the software distribution.
+With the previous version of this program not following symbolic links, the associated manual pages for those distribution using symbolic links were not available to the |apropos(1)| utility.

 = Security concerns